gradle/declarative-gradle/ROADMAP.md

 ### Public Release

-It is to be scheduled depending on adoption and evaluation feedback.
+To be scheduled depending on adoption and evaluation feedback.